SRD-Archive/srd-archive/Fool's 5e Compete/Fool's 5E - Complete and Unabridged.md

 **Warmaster Combat Techniques**

-1. When you take the Attack action on your turn, you can give up one of your attacks and your bonus action to allow a friendly creature who can see or hear you to immediately make one weapon attack (using it's reaction) and adding the superiority die to the attack’s damage roll.
+1. Command: When you take the Attack action on your turn, you can give up one of your attacks and your bonus action to allow a friendly creature who can see or hear you to immediately make one weapon attack (using it's reaction) and adding the superiority die to the attack’s damage roll.

-2. When you hit a creature with a weapon attack, you can attempt to disarm it.
+2. Disarm: When you hit a creature with a weapon attack, you can attempt to disarm it.
 You add your technique die to your damage.
 The target must make a Strength save or the object lands on the ground.

-3. When you hit a creature with a weapon attack, you can give your allies an opening.
+3. Distract: When you hit a creature with a weapon attack, you can give your allies an opening.
 You add your technique die to your damage.
 For 1 round. your allie's next attack roll against the target you has advantage.

-4. When you move, you can add your technique die to your AC until you stop moving.
+4. Evade: When you move, you can add your technique die to your AC until you stop moving.

-5. You can use a bonus action on your turn to choose one creature adjacent to you. within 5 feet of you as your target.
+5. Feint: You can use a bonus action on your turn to choose one creature adjacent to you. within 5 feet of you as your target.
 You have advantage on your next attack roll against that creature and if that attack hits, you add your technique die to your damage.

-6. When you hit a creature with a weapon attack, you can attempt to lure the target into targeting you.
+6. Taunt: When you hit a creature with a weapon attack, you can attempt to lure the target into targeting you.
 You add your technique die to your damage, and the target must make a Wisdom saving throw or have disadvantage on all attack rolls against targets other than you until the end of your next turn.

-7. When you make a melee weapon attack on your turn, you can increase the range of that attack by 5 feet.
+7. Lunge: When you make a melee weapon attack on your turn, you can increase the range of that attack by 5 feet.
 If you hit, you add your technique die to your damage.

-8. When you hit a creature with a weapon attack, you can maneuver one ally.
+8. Maneuver: When you hit a creature with a weapon attack, you can maneuver one ally.
 You add your technique die to your damage and choose a friendly creature (who can see or hear you) that can use its reaction to move up to half its speed and does not provoke opportunity attacks from the target of your attack.

-9. When you hit a creature with a weapon attack, you can frighten the target.
+9. Threaten: When you hit a creature with a weapon attack, you can frighten the target.
 You add your technique die to your damage and the target must make a Wisdom saving throw or be frightened of you until the end of your next turn.

-10. When you are damaged by a melee attack, you can use your reaction to reduce the damage by your technique die + your Dexterity modifier.
+10. Parry: When you are damaged by a melee attack, you can use your reaction to reduce the damage by your technique die + your Dexterity modifier.

-11. When you make a weapon attack roll against a creature, you can add your technique die to the attack roll.
+11. Precise: When you make a weapon attack roll against a creature, you can add your technique die to the attack roll.
 You can use this maneuver before or after making the attack roll, but before the attack actually hits.

-12. When you hit a creature with a weapon attack, you can add your technique die to the attack roll and the target (sized large or smaller) must make a Strength saving throw or be pushed up to 15 feet away from you.
+12. Push: When you hit a creature with a weapon attack, you can add your technique die to the attack roll and the target (sized large or smaller) must make a Strength saving throw or be pushed up to 15 feet away from you.

-13. On your turn, you can use a bonus action to choose a friendly creature who can see or hear you to gain temporary hit points equal to your technique die roll + your Charism a modifier.
+13. Reinforce: On your turn, you can use a bonus action to choose a friendly creature who can see or hear you to gain temporary hit points equal to your technique die roll + your Charism a modifier.

-14. When a creature misses you with a melee attack, you can use your reaction to make a melee weapon attack against the creature.
+14. Riposte: When a creature misses you with a melee attack, you can use your reaction to make a melee weapon attack against the creature.
 If you hit, You add your technique die to your damage

-15. When you hit a creature with a melee weapon attack, you can attack another creature adjacent to the original target and within your reach using the same to hit roll as the fist attack and dealing damage equal to your technique die and of the same type as the original attack.
+15. Sweep: When you hit a creature with a melee weapon attack, you can attack another creature adjacent to the original target and within your reach using the same to hit roll as the fist attack and dealing damage equal to your technique die and of the same type as the original attack.

-16. When you hit a creature with a weapon attack, you can add your technique die to the attack’s damage and the target (sized large or smaller), it must make a Strength saving throw or be knocked prone.
+16. Trip: When you hit a creature with a weapon attack, you can add your technique die to the attack’s damage and the target (sized large or smaller), it must make a Strength saving throw or be knocked prone.

 ### Fighter Archetype: Arcane Knight

+(Comparable to Eldritch Knight.)

 You gain the ability to cast spells from the wizard spell list.
 Whenever you gain a level in this class, you can replace one of the